Prickly pear cactus

 Barrens are extremely rare in glaciated areas, and the ones that exist tend to have a high angle of repose, known as slump barrens.
 These are areas where frequent landslides create areas of infertile soil.

 Glades and barrens are some of our most threatened natural areas in Indiana.
-They are represented in three core conservation areas in our strategic conservation plan, and none are currently protected:
+They are represented in these core conservation areas in our strategic conservation plan:

 • Cave Hill Glade (Ripley County): This is the only limestone glade in central Indiana that contains prickly pear cactus and agave.
 It is currently threatened with overgrowth by trees such as eastern red cedars.